Is Your Child A Candidate For Myopia Management?

 What is Myopia Management?

 Myopia management is an evidence-based program that can halt or slow the progression of myopia in children.
-Each myopia management treatment has varying benefits and levels of efficacy; Dr. Kiarash Bassiri, OD can help you decide which method is suitable for your child depending on their age and maturity level.
+Each myopia management treatment has varying benefits and levels of efficacy; Dr. Kiarash Bassiri, OD can help you decide which method is most suitable for your child depending on their age and myopia level.

 Is Myopia Management Right for My Child?